Mkejriwal270/K8s-EKS-QuickStart/index.md

 Not anymore, though!

 Here is a solution that helps you start deploying and testing your application on Amazon’s Elastic Kubernetes Service with practically zero knowledge of the underlying architecture.
-It uses a combination of Terraform scripts, Helm Charts and GitHub Actions - Github's in-house CI-CD solution - to orchestrate the deployment seamlessly from your repository.
+It uses a combination of Terraform scripts, Helm Charts and GitHub Actions to deploy all of the resources seamlessly.
 All you need is an AWS Account, an IAM Admin User, & your source code with its Dockerfile.
 That’s it!
 With just a few clicks, you'll be good to deploy a fully-managed Kubernetes cluster with a live runnning application accessible via a public/private URL.
 No CLIs, no utilities and no dependencies!

 Let’s get started.
 <br />
 ## **What We Are Building**
 <br />
 With this solution, we intend to setup a full-fledged EKS cluster with a managed node-group, ingress resources, RBAC & Security components and application workloads for 2 sample apps - one React and another Angular.
-The apps will be built using docker and the images will be stored in Amazon's ECR which will be managed as part of this project.
+In order to minimize costs, this solution deploys 2 worker nodes by default.
+The apps will be built using docker and the images will be stored in Amazon's Elastic Container Registry (ECR) which will be managed as part of this project.
 As mentioned before, the infrastructure components\* will be created and managed by Terraform, with the state file stored and updated within the repository itself.

+Once the cluster is up and running, NGINX ingress resources are provisioned using helm charts, including a public-facing Network Load Balancer(NLB) as an ingress-controller, which will be the endpoint for your applications.
+After this, the sample apps are built and pushed as docker-images to ECR and the application workloads are deployed using a separate set of helm-charts.
+The routes for the apps are configured in the ingress rules.

-Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click.
-One could go so far as to schedule their workflows to provision their resources in the morning and destroy them at the end of their day.
-The possibilities of customisation are endless, but for the sake of simplicity, we have ommitted that feature for now.
+All of these deployments are orchestrated using Github Actions - Github's in-house CI-CD solution - through a series of cascaded workflows which get executed one after another representing different stages in the deployment pipeline.
+Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click - again using a separate workflow which ensures that all your deployed resources are deleted and your account is cleaned up.

 Users have 2 options of deploying the cluster:

-1. **Use an existing VPC and subnets** - If you have an existing cloud environment with pre-configured VPC, subnets, networking components and route tables, you can make use of those and let the solution handle only the cluster part for you
+1. **Use an existing VPC and subnets** - If you have an existing cloud environment with pre-configured VPC, subnets, networking components and route tables, you can make use of those and let the solution handle only the cluster part for you.
+In case you use private subnets, make sure you have a NAT gateway so that your nodes are able to communicate with the Kube API server.

 2. **Use a new VPC** - If you want to create a new VPC in your account, you can do that as well.
-In this case, your networking components will be managed by the terraform workspace in this repository and will be deleted along with the cluster in case you hit that destroy button.
+In this case, ensure that you don't have an existing VPC within the CIDR range **10.0.0.0/16**.
+Your networking components will be managed by the terraform workspace in the repository and will be deleted along with the cluster in case you hit that destroy button.

 The control plane will have both public and private endpoint access so that GitHub Actions can communicate with it.